turbot/steampipe-docs/docs/cloud/integrations/python.md

 ## Connect to Steampipe CLI from Python

-Things work the same way if you're running [Steampipe CLI](https://steampipe.io/downloads) as a service, but you find the connection details in a different way.
-Run `steampipe service start --show-password` to start the service, then capture the details from its output.
+To connect Python to [Steampipe CLI](https://steampipe.io/downloads), run `steampipe service start --show-password` and use the displayed connection details.

 ```
-steampipe service start --show-password

 Steampipe service is running:

 Database: